Dh410215/Minecraft-Beginner-Guide1/Minecraft_Manual_GitHub.md

 ## 6. Coal and Iron Ore in a Cave
-Once you have wooden or stone tools, start mining in caves for coal and iron.
-Coal ore veins are common and give coal for torches and fuel.
-Iron ore (beige-flecked stone) is a bit deeper and used for stronger tools/armor.
-Often iron is close to the same level as coal.
-Look for black speckled stone (coal) and brown/tan speckled stone (iron) on cave walls.
-Mine iron with a stone pickaxe, then smelt the raw iron in a furnace to get usable iron ingots.
-Coal can also be used to make torches in the crafting part of the game which can be placed to provide light when mining in the dark or if its dark outside it provides light and can make the mobs not spawn arond it.
+Coal and iron ore are super important to the beggining of the game since its easy to find and provides useful resources for you to advance further into the game

+Where to look and what to do:

+- **Coal ore**: Black-speckled stone found in surface-level caves.
+- **Iron ore**: Beige-speckled stone found a bit deeper underground.
+- **Use a stone pickaxe**: Needed to mine iron.
+- **Smelt iron**: Use a furnace to turn raw iron into iron ingots.
+- **Use coal**: For torches and as fuel in furnaces.

  ![Iron](Iron_minecraft.png)
  ![Iron](Coal_minecraft.png)

 ## 7. Crafting Iron Tools and Armor
-With iron smelted, you can craft durable iron tools (pickaxe, axe, shovel, sword) and iron armor.
-Use the crafting table to make tools the same way as wooden or stone, but use iron ingots.
-For armor, you’ll need 24 iron ingots for a full set (helmet, chestplate, leggings, boots).
-For example, fill the top 2 rows of the crafting grid with iron ingots (plus one in the center of the middle row) to craft an iron chestplate.
-Iron gear greatly improves your survivability , and iron armor is a common early goal of the game.
+Iron tools and armor offer better durability and protection than wood or stone.

+To craft iron gear:

+- **Smelt iron ore** in a furnace to get iron ingots.
+- **Use the crafting table** to make tools: pickaxe, sword, axe, etc.
+- **Craft armor**: 24 ingots total makes a full set (helmet, chestplate, leggings, boots).
 ![Iron](iron_armor.png)

 In order to get iron ingots you have to smelt it in a furnace